 James M. Danko, president of Butler University, spent two decades in the business world before going into higher education.
 In a recent conversation with The Chronicle, he talked about how higher education could be entrepreneurial, innovative, open to change, and better at conveying the value of its "product" to students and parents.

-SCOTT CARSLON: Jim Danko, from Butler University, thanks for coming to the Chronicle.
+SCOTT CARLSON: Jim Danko, from Butler University, thanks for coming to the Chronicle.

 JAMES DANKO: Great ? thanks, great being here.

-MR. CARSLON: So you spent two decades as an entrepreneur and businessman before you entered higher ed.
+MR. CARLSON: So you spent two decades as an entrepreneur and businessman before you entered higher ed.

 MR. DANKO: Yes.

 MR. CARLSON: Why did you make that transition, first of all, and what did you feel like you were bringing to higher ed that was needed or necessary coming out of the business world?